How to Sleep After Radiofrequency Ablation

 It’s completely normal to experience some new sensations in the treated area after your RFA procedure.
 Many people describe the feeling as soreness, tenderness, or even a mild burning sensation, similar to a sunburn.
 The skin around the injection site might also feel extra sensitive to the touch.
 This discomfort is a sign that your body is beginning its healing process.
 These symptoms are temporary and typically fade within one to two weeks as the nerves settle and the area recovers from the pain management treatment.

-Find the Best Sleeping Position After Radiofrequency Ablation
+How to Find the Best Sleeping Position After Radiofrequency Ablation

 Getting a good night’s sleep is one of the most important things you can do for your recovery, but it can feel challenging when you’re sore after a procedure.
 The key is to find a position that supports your body and takes pressure off the treated area.
 After a radiofrequency ablation treatment, the nerves are sensitive, and your goal is to keep your spine in a neutral, relaxed alignment to allow them to heal.